Josh Dasilva

 Pelenda Joshua Tunga Dasilva (born 23 October 1998) is an English professional footballer who plays as a midfielder for club Brentford.

 Dasilva is a graduate of Arsenal's Hale End Academy.
 In search of a pathway into senior football, he transferred to Brentford in 2018.
+Dasilva was part of the Brentford squad that was promoted to the Premier League in 2021.

-He was capped by England at youth level.
+Dasilva was capped by England at youth level and was part of the 2017 UEFA European U19 Championship-winning squad.

 Club career

 Arsenal

 Dasilva began his career with Arsenal and joined the club's Hale End academy at the age of eight.
 He progressed through the ranks and moved from left wing to forward, before settling into a box-to-box midfield role, under the guidance of Thierry Henry and Kwame Ampadu.
 After scoring 28 goals during the first year of his scholarship, he signed his first professional contract in August 2015 and was an unused substitute for the first team on two occasions during the 2016–17 season.
 Dasilva was an unused substitute on seven occasions during the first half of the 2017–18 season and made three appearances, all in EFL Cup matches.
 Despite progressing into the U23 team, Dasilva failed to see a pathway into the first team squad turned down a new contract at the end of the 2017–18 season.
 He was released on 30 June 2018.